Jacksonville DHSMV Hearing Lawyer

 Schedule Your Free One-Hour Consultation Today

 Due to the consequences of a license suspension, it is extremely important that you do not hesitate to contact a Jacksonville DUI attorney from our firm as soon as possible.
 By working with a knowledgeable DUI lawyer, you will be able to properly prepare for such a hearing – doing everything possible to provide yourself with the chance of success.
 At The Law Offices of Jason K.S.
 Porter, P.A. our attorneys have exstensive experience representing clients during DHSMV hearings.
-We have over 90 years of combined courtroom experience.
+We have approximately 100 years of combined courtroom experience.
 We listen to your account of the DUI arrest and review the police records of the arrest and then formulate defenses that we may raise at the DHSMV hearing on your behalf.

 Where helpful, we subpoena the arresting police officer so that on cross-examination we can seek to expose lapses in procedure and unlawful police stops We may challenge whether the officer had a proper basis to arrest you or whether the breath test or field sobriety test was properly done.
 In the case of you having refused the breath test, we may challenge the officer's persistence in communicating the consequences of refusal.
 We are accomplished in DHSMV hearing defense and can also advise on how to obtain a restricted license to perform essential errands and commute to work.